Aloe parvula A.Berger

 Aloe sempervivoides, Lemeea parvula

-Aloe parvula is a small succulent that usually grows as a solitary rosette or sometimes forming small groups.
+Aloe parvula is a small succulent that usually grows as a solitary rosette or sometimes forms small groups.
 The rosettes grow up to 5 inches (12.5 cm) in diameter.
-Leaves retain blue-violet color when given plenty of light, otherwise, the color is grey-green when grown in the shade.
-Flowers are coral-red with yellow tips, simple and hang loosely from the unbranched, rarely branched, up to 12 inches (30 cm) tall inflorescence.
+Leaves retain blue-violet color when given plenty of light.
+Otherwise, the color is grey-green when grown in the shade.
+Flowers are coral-red with yellow tips, simple, and hang loosely from the usually unbranched, up to 12 inches (30 cm) tall inflorescence.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).